-Like most squash, pumpkins are a thirsty plant.
+Like most squash, pumpkins are thirsty plants.
 They need lots of water.
 Growing Jack Be Little Pumpkins in a container is a viable way to make sure that the soil stays nice and warm and wet as well.
-Frequent watering will ensure that these tiny fruit grow and ripen properly.
+Frequent watering will ensure that these tiny fruits grow and ripen properly.

 Soil and fertilizer

 Pumpkins aren’t terribly picky about their soil.
 If growing in a container, standard vegetable garden soil will do.
 They do need plenty of nutrients in order to grow their ripe, orange fruit though.
 Supply a balanced 10-10-10 fertilizer several times throughout the season.
 You can also mulch in fresh compost or rabbit manure when you plant them.